BSN to DNP

 - Proof of current, unencumbered licensure to practice as a Registered Nurse

-- NNP: Must have the equivalent of at least two (2) years of full-time clinical experience as an RN in a Level III or IV NICU within the past five years before starting clinical courses.
-May start theory courses without the required clinical experience and must hold and maintain a current Neonatal Resuscitation Program (NRP) certificate
+- NNP: Must have the equivalent of at least two years of full-time clinical experience as an RN in a Level III or IV NICU within the past five years before starting clinical courses.
+May start theory courses without the required clinical experience and must hold and maintain a current Neonatal Resuscitation Program (NRP) certificate.

-- Psychiatric-Mental Health Nurse Practitioner students must have one (1) year of experience (or the equivalent) in psych-mental health within the last 5 years prior to starting the psych-mental health specific theory or practicum courses.
+- Psychiatric-Mental Health Nurse Practitioner students must have one year of experience (or the equivalent) in psych-mental health within the last five years prior to starting the psych-mental health specific theory or practicum courses.

 - A 750-1000 word typed essay detailing professional and educational goals

 - Evidence of one year professional nursing experience preferred

-- Three (3) letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; one letter from a nursing faculty from the baccalaureate education is preferred.
+- Three letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; it is preferred that one of those letters be from a nursing faculty from the baccalaureate education.

 - College may request to interview applicant.